python-lsp/python-lsp-ruff/README.md

 ## Usage

-This plugin will disable `pycodestyle`, `pyflakes`, `mccabe` and `pyls_isort` by default, unless they are explicitly enabled in the client configuration.
+This plugin will disable `pycodestyle`, `pyflakes`, `mccabe`, `pyls_isort`, `autopep8`, and `yapf` by default, unless they are explicitly enabled in the client configuration.
-When enabled, all linting diagnostics will be provided by `ruff`.
+When `python-lsp-ruff` is enabled, all linting diagnostics and formatting capabilities will be provided by `ruff`.

 Any codes given in the `format` option will only be marked as `fixable` for ruff during the formatting operation, the user has to make sure that these codes are also in the list of codes that ruff checks!